The goals of this course are:

 After passing your MAST permit training course ,you will be issued a permit within 30 days.
 If after 30 days from the day you completed the final exam ,you have not received a permit, please contact us at email@example.com or at (503) 740-5509.

-If you obtain a Class 13 permit from us and would like to upgrade to a Class 12 permit you may contact us by email or by phone after your turn 21 to upgrade your permit.
+If you obtain a Class 13 permit from us and would like to upgrade to a Class 12 liquor license or permit you may contact us by email or by phone after your turn 21 to upgrade your permit.